winstxnhdw/BotAQ/README.md

 A template matcher looks for Am-Boss and challenges it.

 ### Set Loadout
-A one-time phase to permanently set the user's loadout is engaged to identify if the user has utilised specific abilities/equipments.
+A one-time phase to permanently set the player's loadout is engaged to identify if the player has utilised specific abilities/equipments.
 This is to ensure that the boss is killing Am-Boss as efficiently as possible.

 ### Prepare
 The preparationary phase is only engaged once per battle.
-This is used to cast semi-permanent buffs on the user.
+This is used to cast semi-permanent buffs on the player.

 ### Attack
 An attack is performed on Am-Boss and checked if Am-Boss is killed for every attack.
 If Am-Boss is not killed, the function is repeated.